Taiwanese whisky: Maoweiki Distillery (貓尾崎蒸溜所)

+ChiShang Distillery (池上蒸餾所)

+ChiShang Distillery is currently under development in Chishang Township, Taitung County, a region located on Taiwan's eastern coast.
+A groundbreaking ceremony for the first phase of construction was held in July 2024, with first distillation projected for late 2026.
+At full capacity, the facility is expected to produce up to 600,000 liters of pure alcohol annually.

+The distillery was co-founded by Julie Lee and Pan Jie-Chang.
+Lee is a prominent figure in the global whisky industry and has served as a judge at international spirits competitions across multiple countries.
+Pan brings over 30 years of production experience, having previously led the development of Omar Whisky and Gu Yun Whisky.

+The founders selected Chishang for its clean water sources, low pollution levels, and a coastal climate influenced by Pacific Ocean winds, which they consider analogous in character to Scotland's Islay region.
+Pan has also expressed intent to experiment with indigenous Taiwanese oak species for cask production.
+The distillery has outlined an ESG-oriented operational framework, including solar energy installation, heat recovery systems, and the use of spent grain as agricultural feed.

 As a market

 Taiwan has a developed and sophisticated whisky market.
 Taiwan is the third largest market for single malt whisky after the US and France.
 Pernod Ricard has described the Taiwanese whisky market as “discerning and advanced” and has produced special edition whiskies for the Taiwanese market.

 Taiwan is the only whisky market which drinks more single malt whisky than blended whisky.
 The Taiwanese scotch market is so large that it has historically shaped Taiwan and the UK's relationship.

 In Taiwan whisky is largely served at banquets and is often brought from home.
 Up until the 1990s cognac was the drink of choice at banquets but it has been replaced by whisky and to a lesser extent grape wine as tastes expand.
 Whisky collecting has also become popular.